 - Start to write down counterpoints to these thoughts and repeat them several times a day.
 Try to start repeating them when disturbing thoughts arise.

-- Try our Dissolve Fear, Guilt, and Worry audio program.
+- Want to accelerate your progress?
+Try our Dissolve Fear, Guilt, and Worry audio program.
 It helps remove mental blocks to joyful living in the present.

 Remove Fear of the Present, Guilt From Past and Worry About the Future